-How does the Concerns can be raised by parents/carers or by the child themselves.
-Parent's evenings provide opportunities for open discussion. school know if Regular pupil progress meetings review the children in each class, this is done with the class teacher and members of children/young the Senior Leadership Team which ca includes the SENDCo. people need extra ❖ A child's behaviour may change. help? ❖ In line with the Special Educational Needs and Disability (SEND) Code of Practice (2015) a child has SEN if they have a learning difficulty which requires special provision being made for him/her: "A child of compulsory school age has a learning difficulty or disability if he/she: 1.
-Has a significant greater difficulty in learning than the majority of children of the same age OR 2.
-Has a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in a mainstream school."
+How does the Concerns can be raised by parents/carers or by the child themselves. school know if Parent evenings provide opportunities for open discussion. children/young Pupil progress meetings review the children in each class, this is done with the class teacher and members of the people need extra Senior Leadership Team. help?
+A child's behaviour may change.
+In line with the Special Educational Needs and Disability (SEND) Code of Practice (2015) a child has SEN if they learning difficulty which requires special provision being made for him/her: "A child of compulsory school age has a learning difficulty or disability if he/she: 1.
+Has a significant greater difficulty in learning than the majority of children of the same age OR Has a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in a mainstream school."
 All concerns should in the first instance be raised with the child's class teacher.
 Appointments can then be made to discuss concerns with the SENDCo and/or the Head teacher.
 Note: Before the age of five where a child is not yet in full time education parents should consult with their Health Visitor, GP or pre-school staff.
-How will the school Every child will receive Quality First teach, this is the effective inclusion of all pupils in high quality lessons every day.
-Work is differentiated to meet the needs of all children. support my child?
-Subject leaders provide support for teachers to deepen their own subject knowledge.
-Some children within the EYFS stage are supported by our Nurture staff who provide support for social, emotional and behavioural difficulties.
-Teaching assistants work within every class and provide small group/individual support.
-In addition we have a small minority of children who require a one to one teaching assistant in order to facilitate a different curriculum or timetable.
-These children generally have an Education Health Care Plan in situ.
+How will the school Every child will receive Quality First Teaching, this is the effective inclusion of all pupils in high quality lessons every support my child? day.
+Work is differentiated to meet the needs of all children.